-Read in 2 mins Bible Activities and Sermons » Activity Type » Craft Print / Download Article Facebook Twitter Pinterest Email Money-Saving Ideas: 6 Ways to Make Craft Supplies From Scratch Published: October 9, 2019 Are you looking for more money-saving ideas for your ministry?
+Read in 1 min Bible Activities and Sermons » Activity Type » Craft Print / Download Article Facebook Twitter Pinterest Email Money-Saving Ideas: 5 Ways to Make Craft Supplies From Scratch Published: October 9, 2019 Are you looking for more money-saving ideas for your ministry?
 (Who isn’t?)
-We asked readers to send in their homemade concoctions to share with you penny pinchers.
-You can save time and money by letting children make these recipes in class.
-Money-Saving Ideas: 6 Ways to Make Craft Supplies From Scratch 1.
+We asked readers to send in their homemade concoctions to share with you.
+You can save money by making these recipes before class!
+Money-Saving Ideas: 5 Ways to Make Craft Supplies From Scratch 1.
 Homemade Glitter Ingredients: 5 to 6 drops of food coloring 1/2 cup salt Directions: Stir the ingredients well.
 Cook the ingredients in the microwave for one to two minutes.
 Spread the glitter mixture out on waxed paper and let it dry.
 Store the glitter in airtight containers until kids are ready to use it.
 Substitute sugar for salt and use the sugar crystals for decorating cookies or cakes.
 Rhonda Imes Dover, Pennsylvania 2.
 Fragrance Balls Ingredients: 1/4 cup water food coloring fragrance or flavor extract 2 cups Ultra Ivory Snow netting ribbon Directions: Mix the first three ingredients in a large bowl.
 Then mix in the soap.
 The mixture will look crumbly.
 Shape the mixture into balls and pack firmly.
 Gently smooth the balls.
-Allow the balls to dry.
+Allow to dry.
 Wrap each ball in a square of netting and tie it with a ribbon bow.
 Fragrance balls make nice gifts.
 Rhonda Imes Dover, Pennsylvania 3.
 Money-Saving Colored Macaroni Ingredients: 2 tablespoons rubbing alcohol 1 tablespoon food coloring uncooked macaroni Directions: Mix the rubbing alcohol and food coloring.
 Stir uncooked macaroni into the colored solution.
 Spread the colored macaroni on waxed paper to dry.
 Have children string the macaroni on a shoelace for jewelry.
 Or kids can glue the macaroni on paper to make pictures.
-Caution: Because of the strong alcohol smell, make the colored macaroni yourself.
-Then let kids use the dry macaroni for crafts—not for eating!
 Rhonda Imes Dover, Pennsylvania 4.
 Bakers Clay Ingredients: 2 cups white flour 1/2 cup salt 1/2 cup water Directions: Mix the flour and salt.
 Slowly add 1/2 cup water to the flour mixture while turning the dough in a bowl.
 Form the dough into a small ball and work in any remaining flour and salt.
 Add more water, if necessary, to make a smooth, dry ball.
 Knead for five minutes.
 Shape the dough into desired shapes or roll it out and use cookie cutters.
 Rhonda Imes Dover, Pennsylvania 5.
-Moving-Saving Sta-Flo Putty Ingredients: 4 tablespoons white or neon-colored glue 2 tablespoons Sta-Flo liquid starch Directions: Combine the ingredients.
-Allow the putty to dry until workable.
-Use putty on a smooth surface.
-Susan Allen Hawkinsville, Georgia 6.
 Money-Saving Sidewalk Chalk Ingredients: 2 tablespoons plaster of Paris 1 tablespoon washable tempera paint Directions: Mix the ingredients.
 Place the ingredients on a square of waxed paper.
 Roll the ingredients in the waxed paper, squeezing to form a chalk shape.
 Or powder candy molds with plaster of Paris and press the mixture into the molds.
 Let dry 24 hours before using.
 Vicki Kinder Portland, Oregon Looking for craft ideas?
 Check out these posts! © Group Publishing, Inc. All rights reserved.
 No unauthorized use or duplication permitted.
 Get our FREE enewsletter!
 Join thousands of other children’s ministry leaders, getting fresh, helpful ideas delivered weekly to your inbox.
 Sign Up Please enter valid email address Sign Up Recieve offers and promos from Group?
 Got it!
 Would you also like offers and promos from Group?
 Yes!
 No Thanks, you're all set!